 Having your air conditioner continue to run after you’ve turned it off is an issue that you’ll more than likely be able to resolve by utilizing the information here.
-The cause of this problem can be the result of a number of possible issues including extreme temperatures, a broken thermostat, a faulty relay switch, or even a damaged short circuit.
+The cause of this problem can be the result of a number of possible issues, including extreme temperatures, a broken thermostat, a faulty relay switch, or even a short circuit.

-The first thing you need to realize is that it’s perfectly normal for your HVAC system fan to continue to run for a few minutes after the air condition stops.
-However, if the fan runs by itself for more than a couple minutes, then you know there’s an issue.
+The first thing you need to realize is that it’s perfectly normal for your HVAC system fan to continue to run for a few minutes after the air conditioner stops.
+However, if the fan runs by itself for more than a couple of minutes, then you know there’s an issue.
 There’s no reason why the fan should run for hours on end.
 A fan that runs continuously typically means there’s a bigger issue.

 Before we begin, it’s important to have a good understanding of the air conditioning system.
-The blower fan in your air conditioning is a separate electrical system from the cooling unit.
+The blower fan in your air conditioner is a separate electrical system from the cooling unit.
 However, they work together as a team.
 As the air conditioning system cools down, the blower fan pulls the warm air from inside of your home, runs it through the air conditioning system, and then blows the now cool air back out into your home.

-When you select ‘auto’ on your home’s thermostat, which is the usually setting that you’ll use, both the blower fan and the cooling system will turn off at the same time once the temperature you chose is reached.
+When you select ‘auto’ on your home’s thermostat, which is the usual setting that you’ll use, both the blower fan and the cooling system will turn off at the same time once the temperature you chose is reached.